vadasambar/kico/README.md

   kico <pod-name> [flags]

 Flags:
-  -c, --concurrency int        Sets concurrency for processing logs (default: 4) (default 4) -h, --help                   help for kico
+  -c, --concurrency int        Sets concurrency for processing logs (default 4) -h, --help                   help for kico
-  -n, --namespace string       Namespace where the pod exists (default: uses current namespace -s, --suggest-netpol         Suggests a NetworkPolicy if the flag is set (default: false -t, --toggle                 Help message for toggle -w, --wait-for-logs string   Waits for relevant logs to appear (default: 60s (default "60s")
+  -n, --namespace string       Namespace where the pod exists (default uses current namespace) -s, --suggest-netpol         Suggests a NetworkPolicy if the flag is set (default false) -t, --toggle                 Help message for toggle -w, --wait-for-logs string   Waits for relevant logs to appear (default "60s")
 ```
 ## Good to know
 1. Mentioning `<pod-name>` in `kico <pod-name>` command is just give the users convenience of specfiying a `<pod-name>` instead of finding the service name (extra work). `kico` uses `<pod-name>` to figure out the Kubernetes Service name (`<pod-name>` has no use outside this).
 So, if a K8s Service points to `<pod-name-1>`, `<pod-name-2>`.. and so on,  you can use any of the pod names in the command e.g., `kico <pod-name-1/2/3..>`
 2. `kico` ignores `pod-template-hash` label on pods because it is not useful in creating the K8s `NetworkPolicy` resource.
-3. `kico` by default waits for 60s for the relevant connection logs printed by the `log` CoreDNS plugin.
-It gives up and exists after 60s.
+3. `kico` by default waits for 60s for the relevant connection logs from the `log` CoreDNS plugin.
+It gives up and exits after 60s.
 This time duration is configurable using `--wait-duration` flag (check [Supported Flags](#supported-flags)).
 4. You can set log level of `kico` using `LOG_LEVEL` environment variable
 ```
 LOG_LEVEL=debug kico user-db-b8dfb847c-wvkgf -nsock-shop